Skip to content

 Myopia

-As the cornea shifts from a smooth dome to a cone, its surface becomes irregular — so-called irregular astigmatism.
-As the cornea steepens, the eye becomes more myopic.
-Myopia means near objects appear clearer than distant ones, which look blurry.
+As the cornea shifts from a smooth dome to a cone, its surface becomes irregular — what doctors call irregular astigmatism.
+And as the cornea steepens, the eye becomes more myopic.
+With myopia, near objects look clearer than distant ones, which appear blurry.

 Symptoms of Keratoconus